Tooth Extractions Arlington Heights, IL

 Tooth Extraction FAQs

-What not to do when you have a tooth extracted?
+What NOT to do after a tooth is extracted?

 How soon after tooth extraction can I brush my teeth with toothpaste?